ktn1234/maiar-ai/.github/CONTRIBUTING.md

 ## Commit History Policy

-To maintain a clean and linear commit history, this repository only allows rebasing -- merge commits are not permitted.
+To keep the commit history clean and linear, we **squash and merge** all PRs — merge commits are not allowed.
 When contributing:

-- Always rebase your branch onto the latest main (or the relevant base branch) before submitting a PR.
+- Rebase your branch onto the latest `main` (or relevant base branch) before submitting a PR.
-- PRs will be merged using Rebase and Merge -- Squash Merging and Merge Commits are disabled.
+- The PR title must follow the **conventional commit** format and capture the essence of all changes made in the squashed commits.
-- If your branch falls behind, rebase interactively rather than merging upstream changes.
+- Avoid merging upstream changes into your branch; always rebase interactively if your branch falls behind.
-- If you fork this repository, ensure your PRs are rebased properly before submission.
+- If you're working from a fork, ensure your PR is rebased properly before submission.

 ## Conventional Commits